danielsmaxwell/active_projects/README.md

 ## Data Story Architect

-Base modules for my Data Story Architect class.
+The modules for this class are as follows:
+-- RStudio IDE